Dean Begg to Class of 2021: “At the toughest times, think back to today and take pride in what you have accomplished”

 The following is the text of the opening remarks delivered by Dean Melissa Begg at a virtual commencement held by Columbia University’s School of Social Work for its 2021 graduates, on Friday, April 30.

 Congratulations to the Columbia School of Social Work class of 2021.
 You’ve studied harder than you ever thought possible, tested your ability to serve others with compassion, and pushed yourselves beyond your own expectations to get to this point.
 You learned from and collaborated with your instructors and your peers.
-And you are so much more than what you learned in the classroom and in field.
+And you are so much more than what you learned in the classroom and in practicum.

 You are ready to share your enormous gifts with the world based on your own learning, your own lived experience, and your own perspectives on the world around us.
 And finally, you have in your hands your graduate degree.
 It is now yours, and no one can ever take it from you.
 It is an achievement that will last a lifetime.

 You are an outstanding class of 489 grads from 39 states in 22 countries having pushed through the last 14 months, which may well have included some of the most difficult times of your life.
 In spite of multiple pandemics, you have reached this point, probably overcoming more challenges than almost any class before you in the school’s 123-year history.

 We are all too familiar with the loss and pain that has been brought to us by COVID.
 So many have lost family, friends, and loved ones.
 Let us remember those we lost and lift up their memory never to be forgotten.
 May they remind us also to hold closer those who are still with us whom we love and hold dear.